Habiba-Khamis/Habiba-Khamis/README.md

 # Hey!
 I'm Habiba 😎

-### I can teach myself anything..
-So, I'm learning Software Engineering
+### I Can Teach Myself Anything..
+So, I'm On My Journey To Master Software Engineering.

-### These are some of the things I'm interested in
+### These Are Some Of The Things That I'm Interested In:
 - Tech.
 - Spots Science.
 - Entrepreneurship.